- Reviewed: 19 March 2020, 14:15 NZDT

 New Zealanders in Italy are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
-We recommend following any instructions issued by the local authorities and exercising a high degree of vigilance in public places.
+We recommend following any instructions issued by the local authorities and exercising vigilance in public places.

 Opportunistic petty crime like pickpocketing, bag snatching and passport theft is common in crowded and tourist areas, in larger cities and on public transport.
-Thieves often work in groups or pairs and may distract victims and rob them while their attention is diverted.
+Professional thieves often work together and may distract victims and rob them while their attention is diverted including in restaurants and shops.
+Motorcyclists may grab bags from pedestrians.

-Travellers are often targeted on long distance and night trains and on or around public transport facilities including airports, railway stations and bus terminals.
-Theft from vehicles is also common, particularly from unattended vehicles but also at traffic lights, rest stops and service stations.
+Travellers are often targeted on long distance and night trains and public transport facilities including airports, railway stations and bus terminals (especially to and from Fiumicino Airport and around Rome’s Termini station).
+Theft from vehicles is also common, particularly from unattended vehicles, including at rest stops and service stations.
+Travellers should also avoid leaving valuables in hotel rooms or rented accommodation due to the risk of burglary and opportunistic theft.

-New Zealanders are advised to be security conscious in public places and guard belongings carefully.
-Extra care should be taken to ensure food and drink is never left unattended.
-Victims of spiked drinks have been robbed and sometimes assaulted.
+New Zealanders are advised to be security conscious in public places, guard belongings carefully and never leave bags open or unattended.
+Extra care should be taken to ensure food and drink is never left unobserved.
+Victims of spiked food and drinks have been robbed and sometimes assaulted.

-Strikes and demonstrations occur frequently in Italy and can cause disruption to public transport including air, bus, rail and taxi services.
+Strikes and demonstrations occur frequently in Italy particularly in larger cities and can cause disruption to air, bus, rail and taxi services.
 New Zealanders are advised to avoid all protests, demonstrations and rallies as they have the potential to turn violent.

 General travel advice